bird-house/birdhousebuilder.recipe.supervisor/README.rst

 Usage
 *****

 The recipe requires that Anaconda is already installed.
-It assumes that the default Anaconda location is in your home directory ``~/anaconda``.
-Otherwise you need to set the ``ANACONDA_HOME`` environment variable or the Buildout option ``anaconda-home``.
+You can use the buildout option ``anaconda-home`` to set the prefix for the anaconda installation.
+Otherwise the environment variable ``CONDA_PREFIX`` (variable is set when activating a conda environment) is used as conda prefix.

-The recipe will install the ``supervisor`` package from a conda channel in a conda environment named ``birdhouse``.
-The location of the birdhouse environment is ``.conda/envs/birdhouse``.
-It deploys a supervisor configuration of a given service.
-The configuration will be deployed in the birdhouse enviroment ``~/.conda/envs/birdhouse/etc/supervisor/conf.d/myapp.conf``.
-Supervisor can be started with ``~/.conda/envs/birdhouse/etc/init.d/supervisord start``.
+The recipe will install the ``supervisor`` package from a conda channel in a conda environment defined by ``CONDA_PREFIX``.
+It deploys a supervisor configuration for a given service.
+The intallation folder is given by the ``prefix`` buildout option.
+The configuration will be deployed in the birdhouse enviroment ``${prefix}/etc/supervisor/conf.d/myapp.conf``.
+Supervisor can be started with ``${prefix}/etc/init.d/supervisord start``.

-The recipe depends on ``birdhousebuilder.recipe.conda``.
+The recipe depends on ``birdhousebuilder.recipe.conda`` and ``zc.recipe.deployment``.

 Supported options
 =================